VladimirBond/GraphQL/README.md

 The stack you used based on Node.js, apollo-server and Prisma.

 ## Usage
-To start project you must install node.js and then in the appropriate directory of your project, run the following command:
+To start project I install node.js and then in the appropriate directory of project, run the following command:

 ```
 node src/index.js